perjerz/academic-perjerz/content/post/en-what-is-ngmodule/index.md

 What does **NgModule** do?
 NgModule receives metadata for

-1. Tell Angular Compiler how to compile Components, Templates, Directives, Pipes
+1. Tell Angular Compiler how to compile Components, Templates, Directives, Pipes.
 2. Define Components, Directives, Pipes to be public via metadata that is **exports** in order to let other modules access and exploit it.
-3. Add Services or Providers for Dependency Injection in Component
+3. Add Services or Providers for Dependency Injection in Component.

 Let's see case 1,2 via the below example.